Explore the Standards

 Other companies may charge for offering advice or managing your debts.
 Please make sure you check the fees involved before asking these companies to act on your behalf.

 Check out our Insight Centre for further information and publications by the industry.

 Financial institutions which sign up to the Standards demonstrate their commitment to fair lending as Registered Firms.
-The LSB Registration Rules are currently under review and this work is due to be completed by September 2016.
+The LSB Registration Rules are currently under review.

 To access the existing Rules click here.